 - Avoid booze and cigarettes.
 Although both can give you a pleasant drowsiness, they will reduce the quality of your sleep.
 Both alcohol and nicotine reduce the amount of REM sleep you get.
 And when you’re feeling like a zombie, REM sleep is your antidote.

 - Stay away from displays.
 They emit blue light, which signals your brain it’s time to go to work.
 That’s why you feel energized when you see the blue sky.
-Consider installing light bulbs with warm light in your bedroom and use night shift settings (or f.lux) on your laptop if you absolutely must use it.
+To avoid this consider installing light bulbs with warm light in your bedroom.
+If you absolutely must work on a computer, use night shift settings/f.lux app, or get some glasses that block blue light.

 - Tune down the lights.
 Besides using warm light in your bedroom, you should avoid turning on all the lights.
 Melatonin production is triggered by darkness, so you want your bedroom lighting to resemble a romantic dinner, not an operating room.

 - Go to bed at regular hours.
 Your brain loves habits, so having a nighttime routine can work wonders for your sleep.
 Try to go to bed at the same hour every day.
 And before you ask: no, hitting the sack at 2 AM every day is not ok.
 Aim for the sweet spot of 10-11 PM to improve sleep quality and get the added benefits of growth hormone release.

 - Use your bed only for sleep.
 Your brain responds to cues, so use that to your advantage.
 If you work or read a lot in bed, your brain will know this is a place where it needs to be highly focussed and alert.
 But if you only get in bed to meet the Sandman, your brain knows this is a place for relaxation and slumber.
 And you will enter dreamland in no-time.